Midnapore College: Arts

-The college is located in the heart of Midnapore city in the district Paschim Medinipur, formerly called Midnapore.
-It is easy to reach the college.
-It is 2 km away from Midnapore Railway Station and 14 km from Kharagpur Railway Station, both under the South Eastern Railway.
-Midnapore Central Bus Stand is 1 km away from the college.

 Accreditation

 The college is recognized by the University Grants Commission (UGC).
 In 2006 it was accredited by the National Assessment and Accreditation Council, and awarded A+ grade.
 In 2012, then it was re—accredited Grade A with 3.58 out of 4.00 CGPA Score.
 Now it is re-accredited and awarded by Grade A+ (CGPA-3.60 out of 4.0) by the NAAC in 2017.
+It is ranked 32nd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 Student life

 There are two hostels for male and female students, accommodating 60 male students and 114 female students.
 Students coming from remote village areas are preferred.
 But several private messes are available.
 The socio-economic culture has a direct influence from the students come to study at Midnapore.

 There are two sections running in the college, morning and day.
 The campus area of the college is 13.59 acre.

 Facilities

 Different types of facilities are available in the college.
 Students who cannot undergo formal studies, can pursue bachelor and postgraduate degree from distance education centre of Indira Gandhi National Open University.
 Basic science research takes place in the Midnapore College centre for Scientific Culture which is set up by the Indian Association of Physics Teachers.
 N. C. Rana sky observation centre was established for study of astronomy.
 This sky observation centre is also served as weather prediction centre of Midnapore district.
 Midnapore college library has large number of collections for which it may be used as a research centre.
-The college has opened a Career Counseling Center operating for last few years for providing the opportunities for current and passed out students at different Government as well as corporate sectors.
-There are lot of options of reference books in the central library of the college.
-The reading room is a very good option to the students.
-They can read books in their leisure periods.